oracle-livelabs/database-maa/zdm-physical-online-direct-data-transfer/introduction/introduction.md

 ## About this workshop

-This workshop consists of a step by step physical online migration using RMAN to backup/restore the source/target database, Oracle Data Guard for Database Synchronization and an Oracle Cloud Infrastructure (Oracle Cloud Infrastructure) object storage bucket as a backup location.
+This workshop consists of step-by-step instrcutions for physical online migration using RMAN to backup/restore the source/target database and Oracle Data Guard for Database Synchronization.

-Estimated Time: 3 hours
+Estimated Time: 3 hours 30 minutes

 ### About Zero Downtime Migration